liqula/react-hs/react-hs-examples/todo/README.md

 ### Build

-To build, run `make` in the top-level directory.
-The makefile sets up a symbolic link to the stack output directory and also compresses the resulting javascript using closure.
+To build, run `. ./build.hs` in the same directory this file is.
+The script sets up a symbolic link to the stack output directory and also compresses the resulting javascript using closure.

 After building, browse `html/todo.html`.